CALL FOR PAPERS:

 Venue: University of Nottingham

-We invite proposals from diverse disciplinary backgrounds to present theoretical and empirical research in response, but not limited, to the following topics:
+For this one-day conference we invite researchers, particularly early career researchers, from diverse disciplinary backgrounds to present theoretical and empirical research related, but not limited, to the following topics:

 Speaker Contact Email